-By contrast, in CESM-CAM5 the impact of precipitation processes on LWP is small (Fig. 7a, 401 right).
-However, the vertically-integrated cloud water changes are somewhat misleading, since the precipitation processes in Microp explain most of the vertical structure of the cloud water changes 403 shown in Fig. 4, including the weak decreases near and below the freezing line; the cloud water 404 response in Microp thus consists of a vertical dipole (not shown).
-In addition, we have tested in supplementary experiments that the WBF and precipitation processes interact with each other to 406 amplify the LWP response to warming.
-For instance, an experiment that includes perturbing both 407 WBF and precipitation processes yields a LWP increase similar to the full Micro response (not shown), despite the fact that the sum of the Microwser and Microp is smaller.
-Furthermore, the 409 processes in Microp are the dominant contribution to the IWP response in the Micro experiment 410 in CESM-CAM5 (Fig. 7b, right).
-Thus, the importance of the processes in Microp should not be underestimated, even if the LWP response appears small in CESM-CAM5.
-412
+By contrast, in CESM-CAM5 the impact of precipitation processes on LWP is small (Fig. 7a, right).
+However, the vertically integrated cloud water changes are somewhat misleading, since the precipitation processes in Micro_P explain most of the vertical structure of the cloud water changes shown in Fig. 4, including the weak decreases near and below the freezing line; the cloud water response in Micro_P thus consists of a vertical dipole (not shown).
+In addition, we have tested in supplementary experiments that the WBF and precipitation processes interact with each other to amplify the LWP response to warming.
+For instance, an experiment that includes perturbing both WBF and precipitation processes yields a LWP increase similar to the full Micro response (not shown), despite the fact that the sum of Micro{WBF} and Micro_P is smaller.
+Furthermore, the processes in Micro_P are the dominant contribution to the IWP response in the Micro experiment in CESM-CAM5 (Fig. 7b, right).
+Thus, the importance of the processes in Micro_P should not be underestimated, even if the LWP response appears small in CESM-CAM5.

 Finally, the contributions of ice nucleation and freezing to the LWP and IWP responses are negligible in both models (purple dash-dotted curves in Fig. 7).
-This is consistent with the inefficiency of these processes in the control climate (Tables A1-2).
+This is consistent with the inefficiency of these processes in the control climate (Tables A1 and A2).
 Thus, the main finding of this section is that cloud liquid water increases with warming result mainly from the suppression of ice microphysical processes that deplete liquid water by converting it to ice or precipitation.
-The resulting increase in condensed water with warming is consistent with the notion that clouds containing ice precipitate more efficiently (Senior and Mitchell 1993; Tsushima et al. 2006; Gordon and Klein sensible choice to combine ice melting and riming in one experiment (Table 1).
-We regard riming in AM2.1 as the equivalent to accretion of cloud liquid water by snow in CESM-CAM5 (Tables A1-2).

-2014; Komurcu et al. 2014).
+The resulting increase in condensed water with warming is consistent with the notion that clouds containing ice precipitate more efficiently (Senior and Mitchell 1993; Tsushima et al. 2006; Gordon and Klein 2014; Komurcu et al. 2014).
 This suggests that an accurate parameterization of ice growth and precipitation processes is crucial for the representation of the climatology and forced response of cloud water content in climate models.